cavaloni/react-input-range/README.md

 By default, value labels are displayed as plain numbers.
 If you want to change the display, you can do so by passing in a function.
 The function can return something different, i.e.: append a unit, reduce the precision of a number.

-#### markers: Array of (Object shape { leftPercent: number, className: string })
+#### markers: Array of (Object shape { percentage: number, className: string, content: any })

-Pass an array of markers with the leftPercent being what percentage the marker is from the beginning, left most part of the track, irrespective of the minimum or maximum values.
+Pass an array of markers with the `percentage` being what percentage the marker is from the beginning, left most part of the track, irrespective of the minimum or maximum values.
 Use the className to style the markers individually (no default style so will not be visible without it).
+Content supplied will be rendered as children of marker div.

 #### maxValue: number